frjo/hugo-theme-zen/README.md

 <a href="#" class="clearcookieconsent">Cookie settings</a>
 ```

-When a user clickes the button/link the localStorage item "cookieconsent" is cleared and the cookieconsent dialog is shown again.
+When a user clicks the button/link the localStorage item "cookieconsent" is cleared and the cookieconsent dialog is shown again.

 ![Lighthouse report](https://raw.githubusercontent.com/frjo/hugo-theme-zen/main/images/cookieconsent.png)